A Better Way to Read the Gospels

 I’m sure you’ve walked into a grocery store before.
 But have you ever looked up?
 Odds are you’ll see a TV recording your entrance into the store.
 You enter the camera’s line of sight and then you’re out of it.

-I think many of us think the Bible is written this way.
-Someone walks into the camera’s line of site; it’s recorded and that’s it.
+Many of us think the Bible is written this way: someone walks into the camera’s line of site; it’s recorded and that’s it.
 As if the Bible is recording raw data—simple as that.

 But this isn’t how the Gospel writers (or biblical writers for that matter) wrote Scripture.
 They functioned more like film directors who organized and compiled footage to create an explanatory narrative.